-Aim/outcome: To discuss their experience of travelling to school and exploring what is positive and negative about that experience
+Aim/outcome: To discuss their experience of travelling to school and

 If students do not want act out their school travel this is an alternative:

 - Using a diagram of the school bus (or drawing of alternative transport) ask students to mark all the things that could go wrong. - Ask students what is their experience of travelling to school and think about all the people involved in their journey the bus driver, students and other passengers. - Discuss with students their experience of getting on the bus, is it a good or bad experience?
 How could that experience be improved?